Get all the latest data for the French Alps

 What property types will appreciate the most in the French Alps in 2026?

-On the other hand, older unrenovated chalets and apartment blocks with poor energy ratings are expected to underperform in the French Alps because buyers are factoring in substantial renovation costs and potential rental restrictions into their offers.
+Older houses and chalets with poor energy ratings are expected to underperform in the French Alps, because buyers now price in renovation costs, heating costs and future resale risk.

 How will interest rates affect property prices in the French Alps in 2026?